 We have seen that there are many reasons to want to reach Financial Independence (FI).
 Once you reach FI, you can do what you want without having to worry about money.
-This is awesome!
-You only keep working if you want to.
-This is something most people would want to achieve.
+It is awesome!
+You only keep working if you wish to work.
+This state is something most people would want to achieve.
 For me, my ultimate goal is to reach FI.

 The basic idea of Financial Independence

 - You get enough passive income each month to cover your expenses.
 Your passive income must be higher than your expenses.
-This could be achieved with dividends, rental income or even a pension.
+You can achieve this with dividends, rental income, or even a pension.
 If you follow that way, you will never have to touch your principal.